Angela Specialises in high value and complex personal injury claims.

 She is regularly instructed by leading insurers to draft Defences and advise in cases where fraud is suspected.
 Angela frequently confers with medical experts in fraud cases and is happy to advise at an early stage on evidence and tactics.

-Angela has had success in persuading Courts to make findings of fundamental dishonesty in QUOCS cases.
+Angela has had considerable success in persuading Courts to make findings of fundamental dishonesty in QUOCS cases.

 Angela is adept at scrutinising, assessing and deploying surveillance evidence, social media evidence and insurance database material.